 Action Needed: Commercial Scale Solar Arrays on Productive Farmland

-Update: Despite the pandemic, this issue is speeding through committee.
+Update: Despite the pandemic, this issue is speeding to a decision after clearing the committee still lacking basic protections for water quality and forests.
 Local food sources have become a critical resource now more than ever.
 The Reserve has a role to play in the resilience of our region.
-Commercial Scale solar is not a farm use and should not be sited as such and a discussion of this issue should not take place when public participation is so difficult.
+Commercial Scale solar is not a farm use and should not be sited as such and a discussion of this issue should not take place when public participation is so difficult (particularly for many Reserve residents who lack access to broadband).

 Climate Change is an emergency - let's meet this challenge with a comprehensive plan.